GNS-Science/nzshm-documentation/docs/guidelines/api_devops_training.md

 Finally, demonstrate to the team:

  - accessing the web UI locally with a web browser.
  - using a `query` provided by the API to retrieve something relevant to the NSHM project. (e.g. a map, a rupture, a standardised location).
+    NB finding an example client graphql query in one of the cleint projects.

 ## Exercise 1A - manually deploy a serverless service

 ## Caution: